sami-evangelista/helena/HELP.md

 Programming Interface, see http://icl.utk.edu/papi/) to print additional statistics at the end of the search.

+default value = 0

 ## Search and storage options

 ### -A=ALGO, --algo=ALGO

 Sets search algorithm used to explore the state space.
 Available algorithms are:

 * DFS - The state space is explored using a depth-first search.
-This is the default.
 * BFS - The state space is explored using a breadth-first search.
+* DBFS - The state space is explored using a distributed breadth-first search.
 * DELTA-DDD - The state space is explored using a parallel breadth-first search based on state compression.
 * RWALK - A random walk is used.
 The principle is to randomly select